 By 1781 the library was organised so that subscribers, for the payment of one guinea a year, could borrow one book and one pamphlet at a time.
 They would be fined if they returned these late.
 The library would be open from 2pm - 5pm every day except Sunday, a fire would be kept, and they could sit in the library and read the latest reviews.
 In addition members were to pay six shillings a year towards the purchase of books.
 The librarian would buy these, but members could make suggestions.

-The library moved to pupose-built premises in Union Street in 1797.
+The library moved to purpose-built premises in Union Street in 1797.

 The heron, from Audubon's Birds of America

-In 1860 the New Library amalgmated with the Old Library, and moved to Union Street.
+In 1860 the New Library amalgamated with the Old Library, and moved to Union Street.
 The Free Libraries Committee had been set up in this year.
 They were undoubtedly influenced by the aims and ideals of the Birmingham Library.
 Most of the Free Library Committee members were also subscribers to the Birmingham Library.
 J.D.
 Mullins, who had been the Librarian at the Birmingham Library since 1858, was appointed first Chief Librarian of the Birmingham Free Libraries in 1865.
 The Reference Library also obtained stock from the Birmingham Library; for example Audubon's Birds of America.
 The Birmingham Library had purchased this after Audubon visited England in 1830 to promote his book.
-It is now in the Arts, Languages and Literature section of the Central Library.
+It is now in the Library of Birmingham.

 Although some subscribers left with the advent of the Free Libraries, the Birmingham Library continued to prosper.
 The Centenary Dinner was held in 1879; speeches showed the high regard for libraries at that time.
 The Mayor, Richard Chamberlain, said: